 - The night sky is constantly changing, depending on the time of year and the time of night.
 Try stargazing at different times in the year to spot seasonal constellations.

 - You could download an app like Star Walk (iPhone) or Google Sky (android) to your mobile device, and they will tell you what stars you can see from your current location.

 What you’ll need

 - A blanket or camping mat to lie on.

 - Food, drink and warm clothes to keep everyone happy and warm as you wait for the stars to come out.
-Hot chocolate afterwards is always good!
+Hot chocolate and marshmallows afterwards is always good!

 - A star spotter guide and a compass to help you find a particular constellation or star.